Crown Jewels of the United Kingdom: Late medieval period

 The handing over of crowns symbolised the transfer of power between rulers.
 Following the defeat in 1282 of the Welsh prince Llewelyn ap Gruffydd by Edward I (r.
 1272–1307), the Welsh regalia, including the crown of the legendary King Arthur, were surrendered to England.
 According to the Chronicle of Aberconwy Abbey, "and so the glory of Wales and the Welsh was handed over to the kings of England".
 After the invasion of Scotland in 1296, the Stone of Scone was sent to the Tower of London "in recognition of a kingdom surrendered and conquered".
-It was fitted into a wooden chair, which came to be used for the investiture of English kings, now known as the Coronation Chair.
+It was fitted into a wooden chair, which came to be used for the investiture of English kings and known as the Coronation Chair.
 The Scottish regalia were also taken to London and offered at the shrine of Edward the Confessor; Scotland eventually regained its independence.
 In the treasury of Edward II (r.
 1307–1327) there were no fewer than 10 crowns.
 When Richard II (r.
 1377–1399) was forced to abdicate, he symbolically handed St Edward's Crown over to his successor with the words "I present and give to you this crown … and all the rights dependent on it".